sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 This map is a live visualization of the Border Gateway Protocol (BGP).
 This is the "language" routers use to talk to each other and decide the best path for your data to travel across the globe.

-Imagine a single router trying to find the best way to send traffic to Google.
+Imagine a router trying to find the best way to send traffic to Google.
 It receives multiple path advertisements from its neighbors, and it has to pick the most efficient route:

 {{< d2 >}}
 direction: right